-6One could easily extend the model to have shorter durations of immunity.
+One could easily extend the model to have shorter durations of immunity.

-7A popular variant of the SIR model is the SEIR model, which adds a category of individuals that have been exposed to the virus, and may or may not be infectious without symptoms.
-This distinction is more relevant for studying disease dynamics at an even higher frequency, and particularly for those that study testing and quarantine such as Berger et al. (2020).
+A popular variant of the SIR model is the SEIR model, which adds a category of individuals that have been exposed to the virus, and may or may not be infectious without symptoms.
+This distinction is more relevant for studying disease dynamics at an even higher frequency than in this paper, and particularly for those that study testing and quarantine such as Berger et al. (2020).